Artistic Research Centre

 These interconnections form a contention through the sequencing of a book presenting a contemplative space in which to reflect upon how representations of landscape are often complicit in our disconnection from it.
 The work has been exhibited in a variety of iterations since publication, from pop-up venues within the village itself to institutional galleries and festivals, and it expands the photographic tradition of finding beauty and meaning within the everyday, often focusing on the land and its energies, where this act takes on an environmental imperative.

-Andersen’s investigates how the photographic document articulates the psychological relationship between couples.
-Her methodology explores performative aspects of the photographic portrait: how relationships between her subjects and/or between the sitter(s) and the photographer, are revealed through the formalities of making photographs whose conception and material production counters the presumed immediacy of contemporary social media.
+Andersen’s methodology explores performative aspects of the photographic portrait: how relationships between her subjects and/or between the sitter(s) and the photographer are revealed through the formalities of making photographs whose conception and material production counters the presumed immediacy of contemporary social media.

-There are conceptual and formal connections in Andersen's works with other photographers who also make intimate portraits that embody what has been called a 'Queer Gaze', including Peter Hujar, and Collier Shore.
-Referencing feminism and cinema, ithe "Gaze", whether male, female or queer, is unlocalisable; undefined as belonging to a particular body, a style, a subjectivity independent of the collaborations between sitters, the banality of their surroundings and the artist herself.
+There are conceptual and formal connections in Andersen's works with other photographers who also make intimate portraits that embody what has been called a 'Queer Gaze'.
+Referencing feminism and cinema, the "Gaze", whether male, female or queer, is unlocalisable; undefined as belonging to a particular body, a style, or a subjectivity independent of the collaborations between sitters and the artist herself.

 Isabel has published a monograph in the Soviet Influence on Cuban Culture with Lexington books.
 The book examines the ways in which the Cuban-Soviet relationship was expressed in the cultural sphere between 1961-1987.
 It interrogates the ways in which culture was linked to the political priorities and nation-building goals of the revolutionary leadership and how these differed from, or coincided with, the aims of the Soviet government.